 Taking a Domestic Violence Case to Trial: What Is the Process?

-What is the process of taking a domestic violence case to trial?
+What is the process of taking a domestic violence case to trial in Washington?

 Domestic violence comes in many forms, including but not limited to assault, criminal harassment, and cyberstalking.
 The commonality is that the offense must be against one person in the home or relationship to another.